Nnennanjoku/Food-and-Agriculture/README.md

 # Food-and-Agriculture
-The dataset is provided by the Food and Agriculture Organization of the United Nations and is made available in .csv format on the github link below-
+The dataset is provided by the Food and Agriculture Organization of the United Nations and is used this dataset to answer some of the questions in the code.

-Features
+Features of the dataset:

 Area Code',